CodeWithKyrian/chromadb-php/README.md

 To insert documents into a collection, you need to provide the following:

 - `ids`: An array of document ids.
 The ids must be unique and must be strings.
 - `embeddings`: An array of document embeddings.
-The embeddings must be a 1D array of floats with a length of 10.
+The embeddings must be a 1D array of floats with a consistent length.
 You can compute the embeddings using any embedding model of your choice (just make sure that's what you use when querying as well).
 - `metadatas`: An array of document metadatas.
 The metadatas must be an array of key-value pairs.